CircleLinkHealth/nova-import-card/docs/concepts.md

 - `App\User` hasOne `App\Patient`

-    Patients don't have login access to CPM, but they are the application's main concert.
+    Patients don't have login access to CPM, but they are the application's main concern.

     A patient will have `practice_role_user:role_id = 2`, which is the id of role `participant`, which is used for patients.
 The `User` will also have one `Patient` model, which is responsible for domain logic that concerns patients only.
 Common functionality should go on the user model.